 If small holes appear in your lawn overnight, another possible cause could be armadillos.
 This could be true if you have these animals in your area.
 Since armadillos feed on small invertebrates like grubs and insects like ants and termites, they will dig up shallow holes (1-3 inches deep and up to 6 inches wide) to locate their food in your lawn.

 One way to identify if this is the primary cause of small round holes in your lawn, begin by checking if you have ants or grubs in your lawn.

 - Ants in the lawn will create small holes with mounds (ant hills) evident in the yard.

 - Grubs eat the roots of your grass, causing irregular brown patches of dead grass.

-These signs coupled with holes in the lawn could be a sign that armadillos are present and causing damage by digging up the turf to feed on the insects.
+These signs, coupled with holes in the lawn, could indicate that armadillos are present and causing damage by digging up the turf to feed on the insects.

 Most birds will start digging and feeding very early in the morning so you might notice the small holes in the lawn appearing overnight.

 The best fix for lawn holes dug by birds is to control the grubs and other insect pests in your lawn.
 Apply a good grub killer and get rid of ants in your lawn to prevent birds from digging up your turf.

 In some cases, the holes in your yard could belong to snakes.
 Snake holes are circular in shape and may have shed snake skin around or near them.